carbonfive/aquae/README.md

 ### Hosting

-Acceptance and Production are hosted on Heroku under the _email@example.com_ account.
+Production is hosted on Heroku.

 ### Environment Variables